BlakeG2424/project-gt-1/README.md

  Can we predict alcohol consumption based on unemployment rate in the future (linear regression)?

- Does alcohol consumption per capita based on region latitude (linear regression)?
+ Does alcohol consumption per capita change based on region latitude (linear regression)?

 ## Open Source Data to be Analyzed
 ----------------------------------------------------------------------------------------------------------------------------